 The team is made up of behaviour support specialists who take the time to observe the individual, understand the reasons for their behaviour and suggest strategies to reduce distress or discomfort which might be causing the behaviour.

-The team is also supported by our Consultant Psychiatrist, Dr Peter Marshall, who supports people to manage their treatment and provide a range of therapies for people living with complex needs.
+The team is also supported by our Consultant Psychiatrist, Dr Akande, who supports people to manage their treatment.
+Together, they offer a fortnightly clinic, as well as regular advice forums for all colleagues.